Looks Are Deceiving

 ✔️ Bioidentical hormones and HRT - Wow what a journey that was!
 Stay tuned I will share every single detail with you!

-✔️ Essential supplements (AlgaeCal became a staple)
+✔️ Essential supplements (AlgaeCal, and Fortibone became a staple)

 ✔️ Root-cause functional care (again, I have so much to share about this journey!)